-- Refer to the B+LNZ factsheet on stock exclusion from waterways and the HBRC information sheet on stock exclusion requirements - Stock excluded from all waterways and wetlands in accordance with HBRC rules - Culverts or bridges at stock crossings. - Alternative sources of stock water in each paddock (e.g. troughs). - Vegetated riparian buffer strips around waterways. - Approaches to stock crossings are managed to avoid runoff to waterways - Drain cleaning is undertaken in a manner that minimises sediment losses. - Riparian margins are of sufficient width to adequately filter run-off (1-10m). - Wider riparian buffers provided at low points to filter any run-off - Minimum or no-till cultivation techniques used when high risk of run-off from cultivated blocks. - Runoff from stock tracks and races directed away from waterways or filtered through riparian buffers - Riparian planting programme planned/implemented. - Permanently/frequently wet areas within paddocks are managed to avoid contamination from stock or fertiliser - Legally protected wetlands on farm identified and protected - Legally protected areas of indigenous biodiversity on farm identified and protected - Weeds and pests within protected areas are managed - Enhancement programme in place for identified areas of indigenous biodiversity - Reticulate stock water - Plant shade trees away from waterways - Riparian planting.
+- Refer to the B+LNZ factsheet on stock exclusion from waterways and the WRC information sheet on stock exclusion requirements - Stock excluded from all waterways and wetlands in accordance with WRC rules - Culverts or bridges at stock crossings - Alternative sources of stock water in each paddock (e.g. troughs) - Vegetated riparian buffer strips around waterways - Approaches to stock crossings are managed to avoid runoff to waterways - Drain cleaning is undertaken in a manner that minimises sediment losses - Riparian margins are of sufficient width to adequately filter run-off - Wider riparian buffers provided at low points to filter any run-off - Minimum or no-till cultivation techniques used when high risk of run-off from cultivated blocks - Runoff from stock tracks and races directed away from waterways or filtered through riparian buffers - Riparian planting programme planned/implemented - Permanently/frequently wet areas within paddocks are managed to avoid contamination from stock or fertiliser - Legally protected wetlands on farm identified and protected - Legally protected areas of indigenous biodiversity on farm identified and protected - Weeds and pests within protected areas are managed - Enhancement programme in place for identified areas of indigenous biodiversity - Reticulate stock water.